 In addition, the power of Python lies in its wide range of applications, covering artificial intelligence, scientific computing, web development, system operation and maintenance, big data and cloud computing, finance, game development, etc. The prerequisite for realizing its powerful functions is that Python has a large number of standard libraries and third-party libraries with relatively complete functions.
 Through reference to the library, the development of different fields of business can be realized.
 However, it is precise because of the huge number of libraries that managing these libraries and maintaining them in time has become an important but highly complex thing.

 What is Anaconda?

 Anaconda is an integrated Python environment.
-It can be regarded as an integrated installation of Python that provides python, IPython, integrated development environment Spyder and many packages, and modules out of the box.
+It can be regarded as an integrated installation of Python that provides python, IPython, an integrated development environment Spyder and many packages, and modules out of the box.
 The best thing it is quite easy to install even a novice can install it with just one click on windows, macOS, and Linux operating systems.

-Anaconda’s individual edition which open source and free to download and use can be got from its official website.
+Anaconda’s individual edition which is open source and free to download and use can be got from its official website.

 Anaconda has the following characteristics:

 - High performance using Python and R language

 - Free community support

 - Cloud-based repository with over 7,500 data science and machine learning packages